Is It Safe To Sleep On Your Back When Pregnant?

 How Long Can You Sleep On Your Back While Pregnant?

 You may sleep on your back as long as you feel comfortable.
-As your uterus expands, sleeping on the back may cause discomfort, and you may naturally shift to a more comfortable sleeping position (5).
+As your uterus expands, sleeping on the back may cause discomfort, and you may naturally shift to more comfortable sleeping positions during pregnancy (5).

 protip_icon Quick tip